 – Handouts for each session including references and further reading.

 Dr Angharad Rudkin MA(Oxon), AFBPsS is a Clinical Psychologist with over 20 year’s experience of working with children and their families.

-As well as being Consultant Editor on 101 Questions, Angharad has co-written parenting books (What’s My Child Thinking? and What’s My Teenager Thinking with Tanith Carey) and books for children (Find your Girl Squad with Ruth Fitzgerald and a guide for children on how to cope with divorce, due to be published in January 2020).
+As well as being Consultant Editor on 101 Questions, Angharad has co-written parenting books including What’s My Child Thinking? and What’s My Teenager Thinking with Tanith Carey and books for children, Find your Girl Squad with Ruth Fitzgerald and a guide for children on how to cope with divorce.

 Angharad is a relationship expert for the Metro, and regularly appears on radio and TV to discuss child mental health and parenting.